Our Work in Kenya

 When we were asking friends to trial the pads in the UK, everyone said the same thing – our pads were more comfortable than what they currently used.
 We realised that a comfortable, environmentally friendly pad is needed on the UK market.
-That’s what we’re currently developing and we’ll be launching it in April 2019.
+That’s what we’re currently developing and we’ll be launching it soon.

 Sign up below to hear about updates on our work!

 Sign up to hear about updates on our work!